-It frightens me to think of how many parents have, and will put their kids at risk for a surgery that can easily be avoided by changing what’s on our forks.
+It frightens me to think of how many parents have, and will put their kids at risk for a surgery that can easily be avoided by changing what’s on our plate.

-I am not a medical professional, and this story only depicts my personal experience.
-Please see a medical professional – in my opinion, preferably a naturopath to help you find your way to living your best life.
+I’m not a medical professional, and this story only depicts my personal experience.
+Please see a medical professional – in my opinion, preferably a naturopath or other natrual health practitioner to help you find your way to living your best life.